-Residential development will be supported within the Residential Policy Area6 and on residential Allocations7 providing all the following criteria are met:
+Residential development will be supported within the Residential Policy Area and on residential Allocations providing all the following criteria are met:

-- Contamination and pollution issues have been fully addressed to ensure the site is suitable for residential use.
-This will include taking account of ground conditions and any risks arising from land instability and contamination arising from mining activity, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation); - 2.
-New housing is of a high-quality design, with scale, height, massing and use of materials which reference the existing local character of housing in Stainforth and the distinct industrial heritage of the area; - 3.
-Schemes incorporate principles of sustainable design, promoting resource, water and energy efficiency, and incorporating low carbon energy technologies where possible; - Houses are fully accessible to all and capable of adaptation over time to meet the changing needs of occupiers; - 5.
-Suitable and sufficient car parking is provided; - 6.
-Local residential amenity is protected and new development does not have an unacceptable impact on neighbouring properties through disturbance from traffic, noise, overlooking etc.; and - 7.
-New housing is not at risk of flooding and schemes can demonstrate they will not increase the risk of flooding elsewhere in accordance with national policy and Doncaster Local Plan policies
+- Contamination and pollution issues have been fully addressed to ensure the site is suitable for residential use in accordance with the requirements of Policy 55 of the Doncaster Local Plan This will include taking account of ground conditions and any risks arising from land instability and contamination arising from mining activity, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation); - 2.
+New housing is of a high-quality design, with scale, height, massing and use of materials which reference and enhances the existing local character of housing in the immediate vicinity as well as meeting the requirements set out in Policy 41 and where relevant, Policies 42 and 44 of the Doncaster Local Plan.. - 3.
+Houses are accessible to all and capable of adaptation over time to meet the changing needs of occupiers; - 4.
+Suitable and sufficient car parking is provided; as required by Policy 42 (B)(6) of the Doncaster Local Plan. - 5.
+Local residential amenity is protected as required by Policy 42 (A) of the Doncaster Local Plan, and new development does not have an unacceptable impact on neighbouring properties through disturbance from traffic, noise, overlooking etc.; and - 6.
+New housing is not at risk of flooding and schemes can demonstrate they will not increase the risk of flooding elsewhere in accordance with national policy, Policy 57 of the and Doncaster Local Plan policies.
+Schemes that promote resource, water and energy efficiency and incorporating low carbon energy technologies which exceed the requirements of Building Regulations are particularly encouraged.